 To cultivate the singers and players of the next generation he founded an early opera course called the Accademia d’Amore in 1997.
 Beyond this annual August workshop now located in Seattle, there is a series of weekend workshops during the year under the auspices of the Seattle Academy of Baroque Opera.

-Gilbert Blin studied Theater History and Stage Direction at the Sorbonne in Paris.
+Gilbert Blin, BEMF Opera Director, Stage Director, Set Designer, Young Artists Training Program Director, studied Theater History and Stage Direction at the Sorbonne in Paris.
 Upon graduating in 1986, he concentrated on Rameau’s operas and their relation to the stage, an interest that has since broadened to encompass French opera and its relationship to Baroque theater, his fields of expertise as historian, stage director, and designer.
+His opera productions have been described by the American press as “revelatory,” “delightful,” “lavish,” “gorgeous,” “stunning,” and “extraordinarily moving.”

 For his début in 1991, Gilbert Blin directed Massenet’s Werther for the Opéra de Nancy.
-For Opéra-Comique in Paris, Gilbert Blin presented a new version of Werther in 1994 with Laurent Petitgirard conducting, and in 1995 directed Delibes’s Lakmé for the same house, a production frequently revived in France until 2000.
+For Opéra-Comique in Paris, he presented a new version of Werther in 1994 with Laurent Petitgirard conducting, and in 1995 directed Delibes’s Lakmé for the same house, a production frequently revived in France until 2000.
 In 1996, he was dramaturge for Bizet’s Carmen, directed by David Radok, at the Royal Opera of Copenhagen.
-In 1999, Gilbert Blin was the first French stage director invited by the Prague State Opera: his successful production of Meyerbeer’s Robert le Diable, conducted by Vincent Monteil, has been performed for many seasons.
+In 1999, Mr. Blin was the first French stage director invited by the Prague State Opera: his popular production of Meyerbeer’s Robert le Diable, with musical direction by Vincent Monteil, has been performed for many seasons.

 Gilbert Blin has worked extensively with the operas of Gluck.
 He was French adviser for Arnold Östman’s productions of Iphigénie en Tauride (Drottningholm, 1990) and Alceste (Concertgebouw, Amsterdam, 1993).
-As stage director for the Drottningholm Theatre, Gilbert Blin presented Orfeo ed Euridice in 1992.
-This production, conducted by Arnold Östman, was the first modern release of the 1769 “Parma Version,” and was filmed and recorded.
-It was revived in 1998, as part of the Gluck Festival presented for Stockholm’s year as the EU’s “European City of Culture.”
-Gilbert Blin founded, in 1999, the Académie Desprez, Association Française pour le Rayonnement du Théâtre du Château de Drottningholm.
+As stage director for the Drottningholm Theatre, he presented Orfeo ed Euridice in 1992.
+This first modern production of the 1769 “Parma Version,” conducted by Arnold Östman, was filmed, recorded, and revived in 1998, as part of the Gluck Festival presented for Stockholm’s year as the EU’s “European City of Culture.”
+To study the period resources offered by Drottningholm Theatre, Gilbert Blin founded, in 1999, the Académie Desprez, Association Française pour le Rayonnement du Théâtre du Château de Drottningholm.

 Robert Mealy is one of America’s most prominent baroque violinists.
 The New York Times recently commented in a review of the BEMF Orchestra that “Mr. Mealy seems to foster excellence wherever he goes, whether he’s at Trinity Wall Street in New York, as concertmaster of the Trinity Baroque Orchestra; at Yale, as director of the Yale Baroque Ensemble; or at the Juilliard School, as director of the historical performance program.”
 He was recently appointed Orchestral Director for the Boston Early Music Festival, where he has led the orchestra in festival productions and Grammy-nominated recordings for nearly a decade.